hbence/MeshBuilder/README.md

 MeshBuilder
 =========

 Some algorithms for mesh generation in Unity using the Job system and Burst where possible.

-Mainly built around generating a mesh from premade tiles.
-The data contains the tile indices, a TileMesher generates a mesh for a given tile index.
+For the TileMesher the data contains the tile indices, the mesher generates a mesh for a given tile index.
 A GridMesher can be used the same way (water, ground etc. can be drawn as a grid instead if compiled from pieces).

 There is a NineScale builder which works like 9 slice scaling for sprites but it generates 3d meshes.
 The corners keep their scale end the edges and sides can be stretched or repeated.
 There is a version which renders the pieces separately (instanced or non-instanced) and a version which merges the pieces into a single mesh.